willowmck/pov-template/12-expose-apis/README.md

 echo "SECURE Online Boutique available at https://$GLOO_GATEWAY_HTTPS"
 ```

-**Note**: you may notice the wight: 100 configuration.
+**Note**: you may notice weight is set to 100 in the configuration.
 This tells Gloo gateway to place this RouteTable before the frontend RouteTable with the / prefix route which doesnt have a weight.
 Higher integer values are considered higher priority.
 The default value is 0.

 ![Expose APIS](images/app-arch.png)